matkv/matkv.dev/content/blog/neovim-setup.md

     }
 ```

 And then we install the treesitter  plugin using the `PackerSync` command.

-### Adding treesitter support for specific languages
+### Adding treesitter support for all maintained languages

 We add a reference to the treesitter config in the normal `lua.init`: